 Sensor+ is a nice option, but not for my type of work.
 I have also experienced intense moire when tried using it for cityscapes.

-I would say that for this reason alone if your main goal is to use this gear for fast and intensive commercial work, you would better go with a newer MF camera or high end full frame set.
+I would say that for the focusing precision reason only (and lack of autofocusing), if your main objective is fast and intensive commercial work, you would better go with a newer MF camera or high end full frame set.
+If you photograph architecture/interiors – the lack of an ultra wide lens rules this system out.
 If you work at a slower pace (product/fine-art/landscape) or use both film and digital, then Hasselblad V + DB is a pleasure and a great system to produce gorgeous images for exceptional scale.

 Disclaimer: This post is meant to share my experience as a camera user.
 The author is not responsible for any damage which may occur by following the advice or recommendations posted here.